Eucile/doctor-search/README.md

 ## Specs

-1. The program will return a list of Portland-based doctors based on symptomatic search.
+1. The program will return a list of Portland-based doctors based on specialty search.
-  * Input: "fever"
+  * Input: "pediatrician"
   * Output: [List of PDX doctors who match this query]

 2. The program will return a list of Portland-based doctors who match any name specified in the user query.